robrighter/nw-desktop-notifications/README.md

 2. Include the HTML template `dea-notifications.html` in your application

-3. Create a notification using the API: `DEA.notifications.create(id, options, callback);`
+3. Create a notification using the API: `DEA.notifications.create(options, callback);`

 ##Running the demo